 Definition

 A software mechanism that allows teams to enable or disable a feature for specific user segments without deploying new code.
-Feature flags support gradual rollouts, A/B tests, kill switches, and beta programs.
+Feature flags.
+Also called feature toggles by Martin Fowler.
+Support gradual rollouts, A/B tests, kill switches, and beta programs.
 PMs use feature flags to decouple deployment from release, reducing risk and enabling faster experimentation.
+The feature flag rollout roadmap template provides a planning format for staged rollouts, and the Product Launch Playbook covers how feature flags fit into the broader launch process.

 Why It Matters for Product Managers